-CO-BENEFITS QUANTIFICATION DOCUMENTATION (Section 12 and Appendix A)
+CO-BENEFITS QUANTIFICATION DOCUMENTATION (Section 10 and Appendix A)

-Summarize co-benefit quantification and provide supporting documentation.
-CFC will provide a Co-Benefits Quantification spreadsheet to Project Operators for calculating rainfall interception, reduction of certain air compounds, and energy savings.
+Summarize co-benefit quantification per year and provide supporting documentation.
+The Cluster Initial Credit tool includes a Co-Benefits Quantification calculator for quantifying rainfall interception, reduction of certain air compounds, and energy savings.
+For Area Reforestation, the Co-benefits Quantification calculator will be provided as a separate document.